Your Guide to Attending Some of the Best Lantern Festivals Around the World

 There are many different theories about the origins of lantern festivals around the world.
 It is believed to go back to more than 2,000 years ago in China where paper lanterns were lit first by Buddhist monks in the temples and later by people from all social classes.

-The exact meaning the lanterns originally held are debatable.
+The exact meaning the lanterns originally held is debatable.
 Some think they were meant to celebrate the end of the darkness of winter, whereas others believe they originated as a way to celebrate deceased loved ones.
 Nowadays, there are modern interpretations of these ancient traditions that take on many forms from traditional to animal shapes and cartoon characters, and you’ll see flying lanterns, floating lanterns and everything in between.

 How to Participate